 Epsom Salts Saved Us a Costly Trip to the Doctor

-As if all of the above isn’t enough, epsom salts can also be used to remove splinters even if they are deep!
-Soaking the affected area in epsom salts helps, but the most rapid improvement and resolution of the problem occurs from bandaging a small amount of epsom salt granules or an epsom salt paste directly to the skin.
+As if all of the above isn’t enough, Epsom salts can also be used to remove splinters even if they are deep!
+Soaking the affected area in Epsom salts helps, but the most rapid improvement and resolution of the problem occur from bandaging a small number of Epsom salt granules or an Epsom salt paste directly to the skin.
 The simple process which my husband used a couple of years ago was recommended by a veterinarian friend.
 It worked like a charm to draw out a deep thorn in his finger.
 It would have cost $500 to have a doctor remove it surgically at a walk-in clinic!

 Have you experienced the beneficial effects of a simple Epsom salt bath or any of the many other uses for yourself yet?
 If not, I do hope you try it right away!